apache/hudi/docs/quickstart.md

 Added resources: [file:///tmp/hoodie-hadoop-mr-0.2.7.jar]
 ```

-Then, you need to create a ReadOptimized table as below (only type supported as of now)and register the sample partitions
+Then, you need to create a __ReadOptimized__ Hive table as below (only type supported as of now)and register the sample partitions

 ```